Strategic Insurance for Companies That Refuse to Settle

 We built PFTN on a different conviction: that the person sitting across from a client matters as much as the policy they're placing.
 That an advisor who feels known, trusted, and valued will serve clients in a fundamentally different way than one who feels like a number on a spreadsheet.

-This isn't soft.
-It's strategic.
-When people bring their full selves to work — their particular gifts, their hard-won wisdom, their unique way of seeing a problem — the team gets stronger.
+This isn't soft; it's strategic.
+When people bring their full selves to work, including their particular gifts, their hard-won wisdom, and their unique way of seeing a problem, the team gets stronger.
 Not weaker.
 Not messier.
 Stronger.
 Because real teams aren't built on uniformity.
 They're built on people who are different enough to challenge each other and humble enough to learn from each other.

 — Ryan Mefford, Peoples First Tennessee